Budget 2021: The new taxes and what it means to your pocket

-Stemming from the unprecedented rise of the coronavirus pandemic and its associated harsh realities to economic life, such as the ballooning of the public debt stock to Ghs291.6billion, stretching of the health budget beyond the annual target, and impacting the fiscal economy to the tune of GHS19.7 billion, the government plans to introduce the following taxes to help in rebuilding the economy.
+Stemming from the unprecedented rise of the Coronavirus pandemic and its associated harsh realities to economic life, such as the ballooning of the public debt to GHc291.6 billion, stretching of the health budget beyond the annual target, and impacting the fiscal economy to the tune of GHc19.7 billion, the government plans to introduce the following taxes to help in rebuilding the economy.

 “A COVID-19 Health Levy of a one percentage point increase in the National Health Insurance Levy and a one percentage point increase in the VAT Flat Rate to support expenditures related to COVID-19,” read the 2021 budget by Osei Kyei-Mensah Bonsu.